Dental fax service illustration with tooth and document icons

 Why do dental offices still use fax?+

 dental offices still fax when they need a workflow that matches the recipient's office, legal, or records process.
-Fax is often faster than mail and easier to route than unsecured email.
+The recipient's current instructions should control the channel and destination.

 What documents do dental offices usually fax?+

 referrals, treatment plans, x-ray summaries, pre-authorizations, and patient records.
-The exact mix depends on the office, but those are the documents most teams need to send quickly and keep on file.
+The exact mix depends on the office and the recipient's current instructions.

 Can FaxDrop work for dental offices?+

 Yes.
-FaxDrop lets dental offices send documents online, add a cover page, and keep delivery confirmations in one place.
+FaxDrop lets dental offices send documents online, add a cover page, and check the current supported status.
 FaxDrop keeps the process simple for front-desk staff and multi-location teams.